Aedial/Forge-1.12-mixins/README.md

 - `RollingMachinePreventLockedOverflowMixin.zs`
   - Prevents inserting items into empty slots of a locked Rolling Machine, to avoid overflow into non-recipe slots.

+- `AllowQueenImprinting.zs`
+  - Allow putting a Queen into the Genetic Imprinter, instead of only Princess or Drone.
+This means you do not need to kill the Queen and imprint the Princess and Drone anymore to update the her genetics (for example, right out of the Mutatron).

 ## License

 Use and adapt as you like.
 If you redistribute, a short credit is appreciated.